SPAN 1003 - Spanish IA

 Course Code SPAN 1003 Course Spanish IA Coordinating Unit Spanish Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Incompatible SPAN 1001, SPAN 1002 Assumed Knowledge No previous language experience required Course Description The aim of this course is to provide an introductory study in the vocabulary and structures of Spanish, and to develop a functional level of communicative proficiency in the language.
 The course seeks to develop all the basic language skills: listening, speaking, reading and writing.
 Students will also be introduced to various aspects of the society and culture of Spain and other Spanish speaking countries in Latin America through audio and video extracts and short texts.
 The emphasis throughout will be on communicative skills both oral and written.

-The full timetable of all activities for this course can be accessed from Course Planner.1 2-hour lecture per week X 12 weeks
+The full timetable of all activities for this course can be accessed from Course Planner.1 2-hour seminar per week X 12 weeks

 The full timetable of all activities for this course can be accessed from the Course Planner at https://access.adelaide.edu.au/courses/search.asp